 Mildred Press honors Dr. Jefferson’s rare spirit in our publications: incisive yet approachable, accomplished yet humble, convicting yet compelling.
 Just as Dr. Jefferson did, Mildred Press will speak to a broad range of Americans, as well as lawmakers and policy experts, on topics relevant to the pro-life movement.

-Americans United for Life's Mildred Jefferson Press honors the achievement and witness of Dr. Mildred Fay Jefferson (1926-2010), surgeon, professor of surgery, and pro-life pioneer, as well as the first African American woman to graduate from Harvard Medical School (1951) and longtime Americans United for Life board member.
+Americans United for Life's Mildred Press honors the achievement and witness of Dr. Mildred Fay Jefferson (1926-2010), surgeon, professor of surgery, and pro-life pioneer, as well as the first African American woman to graduate from Harvard Medical School (1951) and longtime Americans United for Life board member.

-The only child of a minister, and a school teacher, she went on to become the first woman to intern at Boston City Hospital, the first female surgeon at the Boston University Medical Center, and the first woman admitted to the Boston Surgical Society.
+The only child of a minister, and a school teacher, Dr. Jefferson went on to become the first woman to intern at Boston City Hospital, the first female surgeon at the Boston University Medical Center, and the first woman admitted to the Boston Surgical Society.
 Over her career, she was professor of surgery at Boston University Medical School, was awarded 28 honorary degrees and became an eloquent spokesperson, national leader and icon of the pro-life movement.

-Americans United for Life honors Dr. Jefferson for her gift of logic, persuasion, and evidence-based medical and biological science.
-Her defense of the unborn in a nationally televised WGBH program in 1972 is credited for being a catalyst that transformed Ronald Reagan's convictions on abortion from pro-abortion to pro-life.
+Americans United for Life honors Dr. Jefferson for her gifts of logic, persuasion, and witness through evidence-based medical and biological science.
+Her defense of the child as a distinct member of the human family in a nationally televised WGBH program in 1972 is credited for being a catalyst that transformed Ronald Reagan's convictions on abortion from pro-abortion to pro-life.
 President Reagan wrote to her, “You have made it irrefutably clear that an abortion is the taking of a human life, I am grateful to you.”